 The beach offers some decent snorkeling, but during our visit, the visibility wasn’t great because of the rain earlier that day.
 The water is a stunning shade of blue, warm, and well it’s impossible to be disappointed.

 Should you get hungry or thirsty there is a restaurant called Madeariman Restaurant at the beach with a wide selection of food and drinks.

 Meads Bay Beach

-Meads Bay Beach, also located along the north coast of Anguilla, west of Shoal Bay beach is equally stunning, with pearly-white sand and turquoise water.
+Meads Bay Beach, also along the north coast of Anguilla, west of Shoal Bay beach is equally stunning, with pearly-white sand and turquoise water.
 We parked in the parking lot outside of Blanchards Beach Shack (free) and walked the short distance to the beach.
-Meads Bay Beach also has umbrellas and tables that can be rented from Blanchard’s Shack.
-I can’t think of a better way to spend a day then driving from beach to beach on a Caribbean island.
+Meads Bay Beach also has umbrellas and tables that you can rent from Blanchard’s Shack.
+I can’t think of a better way to spend a day than driving from beach to beach on a Caribbean island.

 Anguilla has a total of 33 beaches to explore making the island the perfect destination for those who love soft white sand and turquoise waters.
 As stated above, make sure you rent a car so you can fully explore the island.

 Conveniently located on Meads Bay Beach this popular beach shack restaurant serves a wide selection of Caribbean and American foods and drinks.
 I had the Jerk Chicken on a roll with a side of fries and Carrie the Street Tacos (Blackened Mahi, Roasted Shrimp, and Jerk Shrimp).
 We accompanied our meals with a glass of homemade rum punch!
 The food was delicious and just what we needed to continue hanging out at the beach.